-The limitations and exclusions below apply to your routine vision benefit:
+The limitations and exclusions below apply to your additional vision benefit:

-- □ Medically necessary services covered under Original Medicare. - □ Government treatment for any services provided in a local, state or federal government facility or agency, except when federal or state law requires payment under the plan. - □ Any treatment or services caused by or resulting from employment, or covered under any public liability insurance, including Worker's Compensation programs. - □ Orthoptics or vision training and any associated supplemental testing. - □ LASIK, surgeries or other laser procedures. - □ Any eye exam required by an employer as a condition of employment.
+- Medically necessary services covered under Original Medicare - Government treatment for any services provided in a local, state or federal government facility or agency except when payment under the plan is expressly required by federal or state law. - Any treatment or services caused by or arising out of the course of employment or covered under any public liability insurance, including, but not limited to, Worker's Compensation programs. - Orthoptics or vision training and any associated supplemental testing. - Plano lenses (non-prescription). - Two pair of glasses instead of bifocals. - Subnormal (low) vision aids. - Replacement of lenses and frames which are lost or broken, except at the normal intervals when services are otherwise available. - LASIK, surgeries or other laser procedures. - Any eye examination or corrective eyewear required by an employer as a condition of employment.